puzzle/kubernetes-techlab/labs/02_cli.md

 In this we will install and configure the `kubectl` client to be able to practice on further tasks in the following techlabs.

-**Note:** In Rancher you can use `kubectl` directly within your Browser.
-As soon as you are loggend in Rancher WebGUI, click on "Launch kubectl" and you get a Console with kubectl.
+**Note:** In Rancher you can use `kubectl` directly within your browser.
+As soon as you are loggend in Rancher WebGUI, click on "Launch kubectl" (or use the ° key) and you get a console with kubectl installed and configured.

 ## Command Line Interface